Rescue Training Props

 This area is utilized for Structural Collapse training courses to teach responders how to safely work with and around heavy cranes utilized in lifting and moving operations.
 Classes may include Structural Collapse Specialist, Full-Scale Exercises, and Refresher Workshops.

 A prominent icon of Disaster City,® these passenger train cars were donated by Amtrak.® The cars are arranged in a realistic derailment configuration to provide students with a real-life scenario where they practice specialized passenger rail rescue techniques, rope rescue,or emergency medical response training.
-Classes may include Passenger Rail Rescue.
+Classes may include Passenger Rail Rescue and Medical Emergency Response.

 This rubble pile simulates the collapse of a commercial structure, replicating the effects of a natural or man-made disaster.
 Within the prop are multiple hiding locations for both manikins and live role-players used during classes and exercises.
 Classes may include Advanced Structural Collapse 4, Canine Search Specialist, Technical Search Specialist, and Full-Scale Exercises.